s0lesurviv0r/BitTroll/README.md

 web interfaces can be written to utilize BitTroll's RESTful API.

 ## Running
-See command line help with `python main.py -h`
+See command line help with `python main.py -h`.

 To start BitTroll with Metadata scraping, RESTful API, and Web UI:

 1. `python main.py --init`

-2. `python main.py --metadata --ui`
+2. `python main.py`

-Without specifing the host (`--host=`) and the port (`--port=`), the default web ui location is `http://127.0.0.1:11000`
+The default web ui location is `http://127.0.0.1:11000`

 ### Running a cluster
-Several command line arguments come into focus when running a cluster:

-`--ui` - Tells BitTroll to serve the Web UI on the specified/default host and port (This automatically invokes `--api`)

-`--api` - Tells BitTroll to serve the RESTful API on the specified/default host and port

-`--host` - Sets the interface for the Web UI/RESTful API to bind to (e.g. `--host=0.0.0.0`)

-`--port` - Sets the port for the Web UI/RESTful API to bind to (e.g. `--port=8000`)

-`--metadata` - Tells BitTroll to scrape for metadata and store in the database

 #### Sample Cluster - Single Web UI / Multiple Scrape Nodes
 In this deployment we will run a single web ui and multiple nodes to scrape for